-Upper-level (200-hPa) winds were anomalous westerly across most of the tropical Pacific Ocean.
+Strong cross-equatorial flow was apparent in the anomalous upper-level (200-hPa) winds over the eastern tropical Pacific Ocean.

 Intraseasonal Variability

 Intraseasonal variability in the atmosphere (wind and pressure), which is often related to the Madden-Julian Oscillation (MJO), can significantly impact surface and subsurface conditions across the Pacific Ocean.